A Chiastic Reconfiguration Of Zechariah 1-6

 Pivot X: God comforts the angel regarding Judea (1:12-13)

-Chapter 1 16 “Therefore this is what the Lord says: ‘I will return to Jerusalem with mercy, and there my house will be rebuilt.
+Chapter 1 16 “Surely, this is what the Lord says: ‘I will return to Jerusalem with mercy, and there my house will be rebuilt.
 And the measuring line will be stretched out over Jerusalem,’ declares the Lord Almighty.

 17a “Proclaim further: This is what the Lord Almighty says: ‘My towns will again overflow with prosperity, 17b and the Lord will again comfort Zion and choose Jerusalem.’”